gradle-nexus/publish-plugin/README.md

 You need to set your Nexus credentials.
 To increase security, it is advised to use the [user token's username and password pair](https://blog.solidsoft.pl/2015/09/08/deploy-to-maven-central-using-api-key-aka-auth-token/) (instead of regular username and password).
 Those values should be set as the `sonatypeUsername` and `sonatypePassword` project properties, e.g. in `~/.gradle/gradle.properties` or via the `ORG_GRADLE_PROJECT_sonatypeUsername` and `ORG_GRADLE_PROJECT_sonatypePassword` environment variables.

-Alternatively, you can configure credentials in the `sonatype` block:
+Alternatively (e.g. for local testing), you can configure credentials in the `sonatype` block directly:

 ```groovy
 nexusPublishing {